Gastric Sleeve in Mexico: Most popular and effective weight loss surgery in 2021

 - Transport costs from the airport to hotel and back

-Why Jet Medical Tourism® for gastric sleeve in Mexico?
+Why Jet Medical Tourism® for gastric sleeve in Tijuana, Mexico?

 Jet Medical Tourism® is a trusted name in the Mexico bariatric industry.
 Here’s why:

-- Impeccable pre-surgery and post-surgery care and nutrition program
+- Pre-surgery and post-surgery care and nutrition program

 - State-of-the-art medical equipment and technology